l-yc/hack-mit-2025/frontend/DEPLOYMENT.md

-# Deployment Guide for ContentGenAI
+# Deployment Guide for Hyperfeed

 This guide covers deploying your social media content generator to Vercel with Prisma and PostgreSQL.